prrao87/prrao87.github.io/content/posts/vector-db-4/index.md

 Databases like Redis are completely in-memory, and are blazing fast.
 However, it's very plausible that your use case requires storing enough vectors that are larger than memory.
 A combination of tricks is required to scale vector storage to very large data while also maintaining ANN search speed.
 Databases like Qdrant and Weaviate provide the option of using memory-mapped files for vectors that utilize the page cache's virtual address space on disk, avoiding loading the entire data into RAM.
 This helps maintain almost the speed of in-memory databases without actually persisting the data to the disk.

-From an index perspective, HNSW is known for the being the memory-hungry, and as vector datasets get larger and larger, the natural question that arises is, how well does it scale to out-of-memory indexes?
-Memory requirements can be reduced by combining PQ with HNSW, as described in the previous section.
-Vamana, a relatively newer index, which is part of the DiskANN algorithm, is among the most promising methods out there (currently available only in LanceDB[^6] and Milvus[^7]), and is claimed to perform on par with HNSW while scaling to out-of-memory indexes **purely on-disk**.
+From an indexing perspective, HNSW is known for being the most memory-hungry, and as vector datasets get larger and larger, the natural question that arises is, how well does it scale to out-of-memory indexes?
+Memory needs can be reduced by combining PQ with HNSW, as described in the previous section.
+Vamana, a relatively newer index, which is part of the DiskANN algorithm, is among the most promising methods out there (currently available only in LanceDB[^6] and Milvus[^7]), and is claimed to perform on par with HNSW while scaling to larger-than-memory indexes **purely on-disk**.

 {{< notice info >}}